Zeolite

 2. Nutrient Retention:

-- Zeolite has a high cation-exchange capacity (CEC), meaning it can hold onto essential nutrients like potassium (K), calcium (Ca), and magnesium (Mg) and release them slowly to plants over time.
+- Has a high cation-exchange capacity (CEC), meaning it can hold onto essential nutrients like potassium (K), calcium (Ca), and magnesium (Mg) and release them slowly to plants over time.

 - This reduces nutrient leaching and ensures plants have a steady supply of nutrients.